edumco/jenkins-examples/docs/docker-installation/readme.md

 > Create a volume called `jenkins_home` and overlay the folder `/var/jenkins_home` inside the container with this new volume.

-Docker uses layers to manipulade data, every layer adds more data without erasing the previous layer so you dont have to create full copies of file systems.
+Docker uses layers to handle data, every layer adds more data without erasing the previous layer so you don't have to create full copies of file systems.
 An overlay is just a folder/file that replaces the original read-only so you can put data in the overlay and keep it between executions or even reuse it in new containers.

 ## Enable network ports